Emergency Dentist in Summerlin, Las Vegas

 Control Swelling & Pain

 An over-the-counter medication like ibuprofen or acetaminophen can temporarily alleviate pain and swelling.
-Avoid blood-thinning aspirins as they will prevent clotting and may make it difficult to control the flow of blood.
+Avoid blood-thinning aspirins as they prevent clotting and may make it difficult to control the flow of blood.
 You can also relieve pain by applying an ice pack to the cheek near the affected area.

 Call Us Right Away

-Don’t hesitate to give us a call as soon as you’ve gained control of your dental emergency.
-Our team can help assess the severity of your dental injury, and get you in our office as soon as possible for treatment.
+Don't hesitate to give us a call as soon as you've gained control of your dental emergency.
+Our team can help assess the severity of your dental injury and get you in our office as soon as possible for treatment.

 Same-Day Dental Care

-With same-day appointments, a dentist will address your dental injury the day you call to receive emergency treatment.
+With same-day appointments, a dentist addresses your dental injury the day you call to receive emergency treatment.
 Avoiding an appointment to treat your dental emergency can put you at risk for more serious complications down the road.
 For example, if a broken tooth remains untreated, it could become infected and require a root canal procedure.
-By delaying treatment, you are forced to experience pain that you don’t need to live with.
-We offer same-day emergency dental care to ensure that you get the treatment you deserve when you need it most.
+By delaying treatment, you are forced to experience pain you don’t need to live with.
+We offer same-day emergency dental care to ensure you get the treatment you deserve when you need it most.

 After Hours Appointments